 A dental hygienist is required to be licensed because it’s a way to protect the public from those who are not qualified to perform certain procedures or practices.
 Dental hygienists must practice according to the requirements of the particular state that they work in.
 It is possible to be denied a license, even if you receive a degree and have passed the National Board Dental Hygiene Examination and a clinical board examination.
 Reasons for rejection could include a felony or prior convictions.
 States generally do background checks on each applicant and will take into consideration any serious offenses.

-In 2019, the median pay for dental hygienists was $76,220 per year or $36.65 per hour.
+According to the Bureau of Labor Statistics (BLS), the median pay in 2020 for dental hygienists in the United States was $77,090 per year or $37.06 per hour.
 Depending on where you live, this number fluctuates slightly.
 Lower cost of living areas offer a lower salary on average.
 Additionally, where you work matters.
-Dental hygienists who work in dental offices make the most, whereas those who work for the government average a yearly salary of around $60,000.
+The BLS also reports that dental hygienists who work in dental offices make the most, whereas those who work for the government earn $65,080.
 Most full-time hygienist jobs come with benefits such as vacation, PTO, and a 401(k).

 The projected job growth for dental hygienists is expected to grow over 6 percent in the next ten years.
 This is faster than average than most careers, making it a secure job to have regardless of economic ups and downs.
 Demand for dental services has continued to increase over the last couple of decades and, with people living longer, the need for oral healthcare later is greater than ever.